dudozermaks/dudozermaks.github.io/content/posts/automated-screenshots-flutter.md

 ### Step 3.
 Write tests

-At this step, our actions might be different, depending on your app.
+At this step, our actions might be different, depending on the structure of your app.
 But I will show you, how to do screenshots with standard app, which `flutter create somename` produces.